Statistics BX/MS Joint Degree Program (3+1)

 • Application Components:

-• A detailed 4-year plan (spreadsheet or list) of completed and planned courses must be submitted to demonstrate how all BX/MS and Gen-Ed requirements will be met.
+• a detailed 4-year plan (spreadsheet or table) showing all completed and planned courses and how all BX/MS and Gen-Ed requirements will be met.

 • Submission Process: Applications are submitted online at https://apply-psd.uchicago.edu/apply/.
-Since the BX/MS application deadline is later than the regular MS deadline, applicants will fill out the forms and upload materials but will not be able to “submit” them.
-After uploading all documents, applicants should email Yibi Huang ().
+Since the BX/MS application deadline is later than the regular MS deadline, applicants can fill out the forms and upload materials but will not be able to “submit” them.
+Once upload is complete, please email Yibi Huang ().
 Yibi will coordinate with the staff to download the submitted materials.

 • Application Fee: There is no application fee for the BX/MS program.